UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 Now that our development environment is set, let's use the default template to create your first post in Jekyll using markdown.

-- In your text editor, create a new document, "My first post," and save it in your `_posts/` directory with a name following the _yyyy-mm-dd-post-title.markdown_ structure, which is required by Jekyll.
+- In your text editor, create a new document and save it in your `_posts/` directory with a name following the _yyyy-mm-dd-post-title.markdown_ structure, which is required by Jekyll.
 For example:

 <div class="row text-center">
   <img src="/img/posts/2013-09-30-basic-jekyll/save_as.png">